 Michael Polish, along with his twin brother Mark, first appeared with Twin Falls, Idaho (1999), a striking film where the two also playing conjoined (Siamese) twins, while also writing and directing the film.
 With Michael directing, Mark in acting appearance and both writing the script and producing, the brothers went onto a series of original works that include Jackpot (2001), Northfork (2003), The Astronaut Farmer (2006), Stay Cool (2009), For Lovers Only (2011) and Hot Bot (2016).
-During the 2010s, Michael has more often worked as a solo director without Mark (as is the case in Amnesiac) making Manure (2009), Big Sur (2013) and 90 Minutes in Heaven (2015), Michael Polish has dabbled in a different genre seemingly with every film he makes – from drama, relationship film to surrealism and science-fiction, even the Christian afterlife film.
+During the 2010s, Michael has more often worked as a solo director without Mark (as is the case in Amnesiac) making Manure (2009), Big Sur (2013), 90 Minutes in Heaven (2015) and Terror on the Prairie (2022) ), Michael Polish has dabbled in a different genre seemingly with every film he makes – from drama, relationship film to surrealism, the Western and science-fiction, even the Christian afterlife film.

 Amnesiac is Michael Polish’s venture into the psycho-thriller – in fact, the first time he has touched horror material at all.
 The plot in which Wes Bentley is imprisoned, tied up and tortured by wife Kate Bosworth feels reminiscent of one of the psycho-thrillers of the 1960s – in particular of Hammer’s Hysteria (1965), which had a near-identical plot involving an amnesiac man.